RolandSall/Software-Concepts/event-driven-microservices/java/README.md

-The diagram below illustrated a microservice architecture.
+The diagram below illustrates a microservice architecture.
 Normally in such architecture the clients communicate with a gateway service using HTTP/s requests.

 * The `Gateway-Service` main role is to re-route the request to the correct service.
 * The `Config-Service` is used to store metadata and configuration for each microservice that are fetched on runtime.
 * The `Discovery-Service` is used to locate the different services location.
-The latter is achieved by having a registration from each service with the `Discovery-Service` once launched.
+The latter is achieved once a service register with the `Discovery-Service` once launched.

 ![microservie-architecture.drawio](./images/microservie-architecture.drawio.png)